 GENERAL INFO: On April 6, 1865, nearly a quarter of Confederate Gen. Robert E. Lee's army, more than 7,700 men, were killed, wounded or captured here.
 Lee surrendered 72 hours later at Appomattox Court House.
-Costumed volunteers present various interpretive programs throughout the year.
-Living history events take place every April.
+Historical interpreters present various programs and living history events take place at various times throughout the year.
 Motorists traveling along Lee's Retreat can learn more about the battle by tuning their radios to AM 1610.
 For more information about seasonal tours of the Hillsman House, call 804-561-7510.

 Visit the Virginia's Civil War Trails website or call 888-CIVIL-WAR to learn more about this site.
 Trail travel packages are available as well; call 1-800-769-5912 for details.

-Park size: 370 acres in Amelia, Nottoway and Prince Edward counties.
+Park size: 370 acres in Amelia and Prince Edward counties.

 Weather: Click here to visit the Weather Channel's site for this zip code.